— This post contains spoilers for The Lost Legacy.

 To my great and genuine surprise, though, I ended up enjoying those areas in Uncharted 4, and loved them in The Lost Legacy.
 Driving this way and that around the Western Ghats in search of the many Hoysala tokens hidden there, before tending to anything else in the area, was a shining highlight of my time with the game.

-Oh, yes.
-I wanted to mention the fact that Naughty Dog's characters adhere to something that greatly frustrates me about some modern games: they talk.
+Of course, Naughty Dog's characters adhere to something that greatly frustrates me about some modern games: they talk.
 A lot.
 And, just to be absolutely clear — though I suspect you're well aware of what I'm getting at — I don't mean during those sections in which you'd expect them to speak, cutscenes and the like, but during normal gameplay.

 I've touched on these frustrations before with my thoughts on what I'd like to see from the future of Tomb Raider — and will have a hell of a lot to say about Aloy's incessant nattering when I manage to put together something about Horizon — but the reason I bring up said frustrations here, however, is because, somehow, The Lost Legacy manages to subvert them.